-1. Call the store to check what’s in stock.
+1. Check stores ahead of time to see what’s in stock.

 Store managers should know when their next baby formula shipment arrives.
 With gas prices so high, driving around aimlessly can cost a lot.
 Do your homework before you head out by calling nearby stores to see what’s available.

 Or if you’re shopping at Target or Walmart, use Brickseek to check those stores’ local inventory.

 Keep in mind, some stores are now limiting the number of baby formula products you can purchase in one shopping trip.

 2. Check if you have any formula in the Similac recall.